Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Exploring multi-wavelength leptonic flares with an additional Lorentz invariance violation delay

 \subsubsection{Hardness-intensity diagrams and hysteresis patterns}

-The degree of similarity between synchrotron and inverse Compton domains can also be quantified directly from SEDs.
+The degree of similarity between synchrotron and inverse-Compton domains can also be quantified directly from SEDs.
 Hardness-intensity diagrams (HIDs), showing the time evolution of the SED index (hardness) as a function of the SED flux (intensity), can give rise to specific hysteresis patterns.
-Such patterns have been found in observed data as presented for instance in \cite{Hyst_obs2,Hyst_obs3,Hyst_obs1}, but also simulated with AGN models for instance in \cite{Hyst_mod}.
-They should ultimately help to constrain emission scenarios.
+Such patterns have been found in observed data \citep[e.g. in][]{Hyst_obs2,Hyst_obs3,Hyst_obs1}, but also simulated with AGN models \citep[e.g. in][]{Hyst_mod}.
+They should ultimately help to constrain the emission scenarios.
 The study of hysteresis patterns appears to be complementary to the Euclidean distance technique and can help consolidate this approach for discrimination between intrinsic and LIV-induced effects in time delays.